 Looking back on Aleister Crowley’s life, it is important to note some of the more bizarre claims that have been made by him and others regarding it.
 So, in closing, here is a list of such claims.
 You may choose to believe them or not.
 Either way, it is undeniable that he made quite an impression.

-*Aleister Crowley mentioned in his autobiography that he was born with three ‘marks of Buddha.’
+- The autobiography of Aleister Crowley mentioned that he was born with three “marks of Buddha.”
 One of these marks was four hairs growing out of the center of his heart in the shape of a swastika.